OctopusDeploy/blog/blog/2022-09/config-as-code-variables/index.md

 Since the release of Config as Code in March 2022, we've been listening to everyone's feedback to continue improving our support.

 While there have been many feature requests, there was a clear theme: _Config as Code feels incomplete without variables in the Git repository_.

-It's clear though that this is the first update of many to Config as Code as we continue to evolve this feature to meet your needs.
+Variables was first, but we'll continue listening to your feedback and evolving Config as Code to meet your needs.

 ## Config as Code becomes more powerful